EchoEvelyn/SpotOn_Restaurant_Recommendation/README.md

 | Preference match (spicy, healthy, etc.) | 13% |
 | Budget match | 15% |

-The final score is multiplied by an avoid penalty (e.g. if the user said "no spicy").

 ---

 ## Google Places API setup